Creator: Du Mont

 1953: The ABC-DuMont mergerLeonard Goldenson, president of UPT, struck up a deal with DuMont managing director Ted Bergmann — a merged network called ABC-DuMont until at least 1958.
 The deal honored DuMont's network commitments and in exchange gave DuMont $5,000,000 cash, guaranteed advertising time for DuMont television sets, and a secure future for its staff.The merged network owned stations in five of the six largest markets (the exception being Philadelphia) as well as ABC Radio and DuMont's de facto monopoly station in Pittsburgh (WDTV).
 However, it also had to sell a New York station (WABD or WJZ, both of which were network flagships) and two others to meet the FCC's limit of five stations per owner....Except Paramount vetoed the plan almost out of hand due to antitrust concerns, as the FCC had ruled a few months earlier that Paramount controlled DuMont...and there were still doubts as to whether UPT had really separated from Paramount.

 1956-86: The aftermath (including the Metromedia years)In 1957, after purchasing two New York radio stations (WNEW and WHFI), the DuMont Broadcasting Corporation was renamed the Metropolitan Broadcasting Company to distance itself from the failure of the DuMont network.
-The next year, John Kluge bought Paramount's shares for $4,000,000 and became Metropolitan's chairman; Kluge renamed the company "Metromedia" in 1961, although the "Metropolitan" name remained for the broadcasting division until 1967.As the years progressed, Metromedia purchased more TV and radio stations as well as producing and distributing many series, most notably Truth or Consequences and the 1972-86 era of The Merv Griffin Show.After Paul Winchell sued Metromedia over the rights to his children's series Winchell-Mahoney Time, company management opted to destroy the tapes — an idiocy that resulted in Winchell being awarded $17.8M in compensation and punitive damages.In 1984, Kluge bought out Metromedia's shareholders and took the company private.On March 6, 1986, nearly 30 years after DuMont folded, the Metromedia TV stations and Metromedia Producers Corp. were purchased by Rupert Murdoch's News Corporation for $3.5B and became the FOX network, with the Fox Television Center right where WABD (now WNYW) sits — the former DuMont Tele-Centre (the Metromedia Telecenter during that era, and a set of exterior doors on the building have even retained the 1970s "double M" logo on the handles).So in the end, DuMont became FOX...and proceeded to earn itself a different set of problems.
+The next year, John Kluge bought Paramount's shares for $4,000,000 and became Metropolitan's chairman; Kluge renamed the company "Metromedia" in 1961, although the "Metropolitan" name remained for the broadcasting division until 1967.As the years progressed, Metromedia purchased more TV and radio stations as well as producing and distributing many series, most notably Truth or Consequences and the 1972-86 era of The Merv Griffin Show.After Paul Winchell sued Metromedia over the rights to his children's series Winchell-Mahoney Time, company management opted to destroy the tapes — an idiocy that resulted in Winchell being awarded $17.8M in compensation and punitive damages.In 1984, Kluge bought out Metromedia's shareholders and took the company private.On March 6, 1986, nearly 30 years after DuMont folded, the Metromedia TV stations and Metromedia Producers Corp. were purchased by Rupert Murdoch's News Corporation for $3.5B and became the FOX network, with the Fox Television Center right where WABD (now WNYW) sits — the former DuMont Tele-Centre (the Metromedia Telecenter during that era, and a set of exterior doors on the building have even retained the 1970s "double M" logo on the handles).So in the end, DuMont became FOX...and proceeded to end up with a different set of problems.